MicrosoftDocs/customer-insights/ci-docs/apis-manage.md

 # Manage Customer Insights APIs

 > [!NOTE]
 > Customer Insights APIs will be deprecated on January 31st, 2024.
-You're recommended to use Dataverse APIs to query Customer Insights data.
-For more information, see [Dataverse APIs for Customer Insights](dv-odata.md)
+Customer Insights recommends you use Dataverse APIs to query Customer Insights data.
+For more information, see [Dataverse APIs for Customer Insights](dv-odata.md).

 Set up the keys to use the Customer Insights APIs and view the API usage.